MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 #### Zigbee EmberZNet: ver 6.6.4.0:

-[Release Notes](https://www.silabs.com/documents/public/release-notes/emberznet-release-notes-6.6.4.0.pdf) Laterst version with EZSP Protocol Version 7 and Secure EZSP Protocol Version 1.
+[Release Notes](https://www.silabs.com/documents/public/release-notes/emberznet-release-notes-6.6.4.0.pdf) Latest version supports up to EZSP Protocol Version 7 and Secure EZSP Protocol Version 1.

-Its backword compatible with the old EZSP protocol (v 4/5) used in zigpy / bellows and making it working in with HA and OpenHab.
+Main benefits with EmberZNet version 6.6.x.x is that it backwards compatible with the older EZSP protocol (v4/v5) currently used by zigpy / bellows, possibly making it easier to get it working in with Home Aasistnt and OpenHAB without modifications.